rogchap/v8go/README.md

 If you would like to ask questions about this library or want to keep up-to-date with the latest changes and releases, please join the [**#v8go**](https://gophers.slack.com/channels/v8go) channel on Gophers Slack.
 [Click here to join the Gophers Slack community!](https://invite.slack.golangbridge.org/)

+### Windows

+There used to be Windows binary support.
+For further information see, [this PR](UPDATE).

+The v8go library would welcome contributions from anyone able to get an external windows build of the V8 library linking with v8go, using the version of V8 checked out in the `deps/v8` git submodule, and documentation of the process involved.
+This process will likely involve passing a linker flag when building v8go (e.g. using the `CGO_LDFLAGS` environment variable.

 ## V8 dependency

 V8 version: **9.0.257.18** (April 2021)